dibyenducoder/College-Lab/README.md

 # CSE LAB

-This is the  lab work which I have done during the Undergraduate Years(2017-2021) in the Department of Computer Science and Engineering at Jadavpur University.
+This is the contribution of lab work which I have had done during the Undergraduate Years(2017-2021) in the Department of Computer Science and Engineering at Jadavpur University.

 All the detailed syllabus for JU-CSE is [here](http://www.jaduniv.edu.in/upload_files/course_file/1408615750-1.pdf) .

 ---